Last updated

 Pipedrive offers a 14-day free trial and team-focused features, though it can become expensive for larger teams needing advanced capabilities.

-Pipedrive focuses on sales pipeline management with visual workflows, though teams of 20-50 people often find they need additional tools to handle marketing and customer success functions effectively.
+Pipedrive focuses on sales pipeline management with visual workflows, though teams often find they need additional tools to handle marketing and customer success functions effectively.

 Pipedrive CRM Pipeline